cannatag/ldap3/docs/manual/source/tutorial_operations.rst

         sn: Young
             Johnson

-Here you've addad 2 values to the sn then removed the 'Smith' value and replaced the givenName with other 2 values, removing all older values.
+Here you've addad 2 values to the *sn* then removed the 'Smith' value from it and replaced the *givenName* with other 2 values, removing all older values.

-.. note:: the MODIFY_REPLACE modification has a misleading name.
-One could expect it replaces a value with another, but only the new value is provided
+.. warning:: the MODIFY_REPLACE modification has a misleading name.
+One could expect it replaces a value with another, but new values only are provided
-    in the Modify opearation.
-What the MODIFY_REPLACE really does is to remove **all** values and add the new values provided in the operation.
+    in the Modify operation.
+What the MODIFY_REPLACE really does is to remove **all** values and add the new values provided.
     THere is no replace at all.

-.. warning:: The ldap3 Abstraction Layer allows you to use a much more simple and pythonic syntax to achieve the same results.
+.. note:: The ldap3 Abstraction Layer allows you to use a much more simple and pythonic syntax to achieve the same results.

 Checking attribute values
 =========================